About

 My name is Sarah De Mul.
 I am Professor of Culture, Literature and Diversity at the Open University in the Netherlands.

-At the OU I am currently directing a new multidiscplinary Diversity and Inclusion teaching and research programme and am co-leader of the OU Multidisciplinary Burnout Research Consortium.
+At the OU I am currently head of the Department of Culture, Diversity and Inclusion and coordinator of the Master Track Diversity and Inclusion.
 I am also board member of the Netherlands Research School of Gender Studies

 Oorden en woorden